brandonhrowe/bloom-writing/README.md

 Stories are saved as they go.
 Whenever a user stops typing, the text is sent back to the database and the story is saved for future use.

+### File Download

+Users can now download their story as an .rtf (rich text format) file.
+This not only includes the text of the user's prompt and story, but also any styling they implemented, such as making parts bold or italicized.
+The download feature was implemented using the html-to-rtf node module in conjunction with the fs (File System) module.
+In order to manage files, an .rtf file is only created when on a specific story's page.
+It will update as the story is saved and will be ready as soon as the user selects the "Download" button.
+Once the component for the story is unmounted, that file is removed in order to avoid clutter.

 # Technology

 Bloom was build using the following technology: